Pro Musica Hebraica: Reception

 Reviews of the concert series have been quite positive.
-For example, in a review of the inaugural concert, the Washington Post wrote that PMH’s inaugural concert was “an auspicious start” to an organization that is “breathing new life into lost Jewish music.”
-PMH’s Fall 2008 concert—which featured the performance of the ARC Ensemble of Toronto and the music of “last century’s least-known Jewish geniuses,” Mieczsław Weinberg—was called a “powerful performance.”
-PMH’s Fall 2010 concert—which focused on the work of Karel Berman, Paul Ben-Haim, and Walter Braunfels—was lauded as “enthralling mix” that “riveted the audience's attention.”
-Its Fall 2011 concert, which included works by Alexander Krein, was described as reflecting “romantic longing and peasant energy, the imperatives of both dance and religion and a reverence for history, all couched in the modality and the emphatic rhythms that characterize so much of what we recognize as a Jewish musical tradition.”
-Its most recent, Spring 2012 concert, featuring Marc-Andre Hamelin, was praised by Anne Midgette, chief media critic for the Washington Post, as “an intimate and engaging concert” with a “refreshingly intriguing program.”
-She wrote: “Hamelin did an outstanding job bringing across a lot of unfamiliar music to the audience,” adding: “Hamelin proceeded to play [the second encore] so engagingly that the audience was laughing along with some of the more extreme variations…and jumped to its feet when he was done.”
+In a review of the inaugural concert, the Washington Post wrote that PMH's inaugural concert was "an auspicious start" to an organization that is "breathing new life into lost Jewish music."

+PMH's Fall 2008 concert, which featured the performance of the ARC Ensemble of Toronto and the music of "last century's least-known Jewish geniuses," Mieczsław Weinberg, was called a "powerful performance."

+PMH's Fall 2010 concert, which focused on the work of Karel Berman, Paul Ben-Haim, and Walter Braunfels, was lauded as "enthralling mix" that "riveted the audience's attention."

+Its Fall 2011 concert, which included works by Alexander Krein, was described as reflecting "romantic longing and peasant energy, the imperatives of both dance and religion and a reverence for history, all couched in the modality and the emphatic rhythms that characterize so much of what we recognize as a Jewish musical tradition."

+Its Spring 2012 concert, featuring Marc-Andre Hamelin, was praised by Anne Midgette, chief media critic for the Washington Post, as "an intimate and engaging concert" with a "refreshingly intriguing program."
+She wrote: "Hamelin did an outstanding job bringing across a lot of unfamiliar music to the audience," adding: "Hamelin proceeded to play [the second encore] so engagingly that the audience was laughing along with some of the more extreme variations…and jumped to its feet when he was done."
 Music critic Stephen Brooke called the Fall 2012 concert "a blazing, larger-than-life performance that seemed to celebrate the triumph of the human spirit, even from the depths of chaos."
-Reviewing PMH's first ever winter-time concert featuring Cantor Netanel Hershtik, Joan Reinthaler "A superstar cantor opens Pro Musica Hebraica with strength and agility....
+Reviewing PMH's first ever winter concert featuring Cantor Netanel Hershtik, Joan Reinthaler said, "A superstar cantor opens Pro Musica Hebraica with strength and agility....
 The program ranged from music for the liturgy to music for the theater, but all of it embodied that potent combination of sinuous, Eastern modality and heart-on-the-sleeve 19th-century romantic operatic drama that can convey both sorrow and exultation with so much dramatic juice."